-As pointed out by activity theory [5], tasks are goal driven, being performed consciously, while actions are depending on operational conditions of the task and become automatic by practice.
-This distinction is important since it reveals two layers in the task structure: a functional (planning) layer that does not depend on the target platform and an operational layer.
-However, the operational conditions are a concept which has been further refined for UI purposes [9] by addressing two kinds of variation:
+As pointed out by activity theory [7], tasks are goal driven, being performed consciously, while actions are depending on operational conditions of the task and become automatic by practice.

+This distinction is important since it reveals several layers in the task structure: a functional / planning layer that does not depend on the target platform and an operational layer.
+However, the operational conditions are a concept that has been further refined for UI purposes [12] by addressing two kinds of variation: